StarTalk Radio - Einstein’s Genius with Ron Howard

 I mean, clearly we're bound by this.

-We can't see X-rays and gamma rays,
+We can't see x-rays and gamma rays,

-and we can build other instruments.
+but they're out there and we can build other instruments.

-that the world is much better
+So even just the idea that the world is much better

 than our perception.

-Just to make it clear,
+Just to make it clear, because not everyone knows this,

-that these words that we use
+that these words that we use in

-ultraviolet, infrared, X-rays, radio waves, gamma rays,
+so many different contexts, ultraviolet, infrared, x-rays, radio waves, gamma rays, that's all

-that's all light.
+light.

 That's all light.

-and you need special detectors and machines
+It's just light we cannot see, and you need special detectors and machines to use them,

-to use them, to generate them.
+to generate them.

-And our eyes see this very narrow part
+And our eyes see this very narrow part of this entire electromagnetic spectrum,

 and we just see the red, orange, yellow, green, blue,

-Well, so nice to forget what you can see when you get me very angry.
+which you can see when you get me very angry.

-So Einstein was faced with a very serious constraint, a very serious limit, which was
+So Einstein was faced with a very serious constraint,

-the limit of the speed of light.
-And this was discovered before he was working on this, that
+And this was discovered before he was working on this,

-light had a fundamental speed that it seemed to be a fact of nature,
+that it seemed to be a fact of nature,

 which is very bizarre, super strange.

-It can stop, it can go faster, it can go slower.
+Right, it can stop, it can go faster, it can go slower.

 Light can do none of those things.